WeblateOrg/weblate/docs/faq.rst

 ------------------------------------

 Weblate can handle all the translation things semi-automatically for you.
-If you will give it push access to your repository, the translations can happen without interaction unless some merge conflict occurs.
+If you give it push access to your repository, the translations can happen without interaction unless some merge conflict occurs.

 1. Set up your git repository to tell Weblate whenever there is any change, see